waterholeforum/docs/groups.md

 <figcaption>Groups can be exposed as badges.
 Groups that appear with a dotted outline are only visible to admins.</figcaption>
 </figure>

+## Group Mentions

+Members can mention a public group in posts and comments by typing `@group:Name`.
+Group members who can view the content will be notified.

+When editing a group, use the **Mentions** setting to control who can mention
+it: moderators only, moderators and group members, or anyone.

 ## Permissions

 Waterhole has a powerful permissions system that allows you to control access